Gauge-Equivariant Graph Networks via Self-Interference Cancellation: Experiments

 \subsection{(Q3) Robustness and Sensitivity}

 To assess the robustness of GESC, we analyze its sensitivity to two key hyperparameters: the information coupling coefficient $\eta_{\mathrm{sic}}$ and the joint-smoothing regularizer $\lambda_{\mathrm{JS}}$.
-Figure \ref{xy_plot} illustrates the node classification accuracy landscape over $(\eta_{\mathrm{sic}}, \lambda_{\mathrm{JS}})$ for the Cora and Chameleon datasets.
-The response surfaces exhibit smooth, convex-like patterns centered around the optimal region, indicating stable convergence behavior under small perturbations of either hyperparameter.
-Even when $\eta_{\mathrm{sic}}$ or $\lambda_{\mathrm{JS}}$ deviates from their optimal values, the performance drop remains moderate (within $1\text{-}2\%$), demonstrating that the model maintains high accuracy without precise tuning.
-This stability stems from the complementary effects of self-interference cancellation and residual gating, which jointly regulate the balance between local smoothing and global consistency.
-Overall, these results confirm that GESC achieves robust generalization across diverse graph structures with minimal sensitivity to hyperparameter selection.
+Figure \ref{xy_plot} illustrates the node classification accuracy across varying $(\eta_{\mathrm{sic}}, \lambda_{\mathrm{JS}})$ settings for the Cora and Chameleon datasets.
+The resulting response surfaces exhibit smooth, convex-like patterns centered around the optimal region, indicating stable convergence under small hyperparameter perturbations.
+Even when $\eta_{\mathrm{sic}}$ or $\lambda_{\mathrm{JS}}$ deviates from its optimal value, the performance degradation remains moderate (within $1\text{--}2\%$), demonstrating that the model maintains high accuracy without requiring precise hyperparameter tuning.
+This stability arises from the complementary effects of self-interference cancellation and residual gating, which jointly regulate the balance between local smoothing and global consistency.
+Overall, these results confirm that GESC achieves robust generalization across diverse graph structures while exhibiting minimal sensitivity to hyperparameter selection.